karkipra/Top-N-RecSys/documents/Weekly Updates.md

 - Now that we have sentiment score, we can model as below
    - \alpha x rating + \beta x sentiment
    - If this model improves MAP then keep it
 - By analysing the reviews, we aim to find the most impactful words or features of products that help buyers make their decision (e.g. strong keywords).
+This should help people trying to sell items - either bigram or trigram model.